wojciechmarek/modern-dashboard/README.md

 - ☁️ **Database:** MongoDB with Change Streams, typeORM
 - 💎 **Others:** desktop first approach, progressive web app, atomic design

+## Storybook

+To see the components in action, run the Storybook.

+To start the Storybook:

+1. Type and run: `yarn storybook`.
+2. Open `http://localhost:4004` in your browser to see the storybook.

 ## How to run

 There are two ways to start a project: